Congratulations on being willing

 A very powerful program we have the privilege to be a part of is "Adult Children of Alcoholics and Dysfunctional Families."
 Members were unable to mature completely due to family of origin issues so at times regress into a childhood state: thus the term "Adult Children."
 It is our personal experience that there is great healing to be had there.

 It really is a heroic thing to take the step of faith and go to meetings, do step studies, find a sponsor, etc. We are often reminded what an amazing adventure and challenge it is.
-To get a taste of this story click here for "The Step Hero's Journey."
-For link to some very helpful information on the Twelve Steps and Traditions, Laundry List, Problem, and Solution, and where to find meetings click here.
+To get a taste of this story click here for "The Twelve Step Hero's Journey."
+For link to some very helpful information on the Twelve Steps and Traditions and where to find meetings click here.

 There are many ways to find healing in Twelve Step programs such as meetings, step study groups, sponsoring, retreats, and other paths.
 It usually isn't fast, easy, or painless, in fact it can be a lot of very hard yet satisfying work, but you are worth it!
 For a longer look at the many possibilities and opportunities please click here.